My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 BLondie11.png

-Blondie, now five albums into their four-year recording history were straining at the seams despite being at their peak success, now with three consecutive hit albums and four #1 songs.
-Disputes over musical direction and the media attention on Debbie were leading to strained relationships.
+Blondie, now five albums into their four-year recording history, were straining at the seams despite being at peak success.
+Disputes over musical direction and the media focus on Debbie were leading to strained relationships within the band.

-Like it was for so many other bands of the 70s, the 80s were not kind to Blondie (and they did themselves no favours with that awful album cover!).
-The Hunter is better in retrospect but at the time, lacking anything close to a single commensurate with their prior work, the album would be a flop.
-Watching that painful performance Debbie gave for the TV appearance of “Island of Lost Souls” (YouTube playlist) made one wonder where her head was at that time.
+As it was for so many other bands of the 1970s, the ‘80s were not kind to Blondie.
+The Hunter, their sixth LP, is better in retrospect but, at the time, lacked anything close to a single commensurate with their prior work.
+The album was a flop (and they did themselves no favours with that awful album cover!).
+Watching the painful performance Debbie gave for the TV appearance of “Island of Lost Souls” (YouTube playlist) made one wonder where her head was.

 Blondie12.jpg

 Once released, The Hunter did not sell well – at least nothing like their prior albums.
 Continuing to explore new styles along with their continued fixation on reggae, the band seemed to have lost its way.
-Songs like “Dragonfly” and “Island Caesar” were okay, but seemed to wander and lose energy compared to their other work.
-“For Your Eyes Only” was recorded for the James Bond movie of the same name but was passed over for Sheena Easton’s song.
-“Island of Lost Souls” and “War Child” were the singles and decent songs but didn’t capture the attention of fans (“War Child” didn’t even get onto the charts, a rare event for Blondie at that point).
+Songs like “Dragonfly” and “Island Caesar” were okay but seemed to wander and lose energy compared to their other work.
+“For Your Eyes Only” was recorded for the James Bond movie of the same name but lost out to Sheena Easton.
+“Island of Lost Souls” and “War Child” were the singles and were decent songs but didn’t capture the attention of fans (“War Child” didn’t even chart, a rare event for Blondie at that point).
 The accompanying tour ended up being cancelled due to poor ticket sales and emerging health concerns regarding Chris Stein.

 Stein was diagnosed with pemphigus, an autoimmune disease that affects the skin and could be fatal if not treated.
-This development on top of the general unhappiness in the band led to them calling it quits, announcing their breakup in November of 1982.
+This development, on top of the general unhappiness in the band, led to Blondie calling it quits.
+They announced the breakup in November of 1982.

 Harry and Stein retreated into isolation as she dedicated her time to treating him and helping his recovery.
 They also decided in 1989 to end their personal relationship and Harry moved into her own place in Manhattan.
-Debbie released a few singles over the rest of the decade but couldn’t re-gain the attention and success she’d had with Blondie.
+Debbie released a few singles over the 1980s but could not gain the attention and success she’d had with Blondie.

 Blondie13.jpg

 In February of 1999 the band released its first new music in seventeen years.
-Valentine had left before writing and recording, so this was now a four-piece version of Blondie.
-Led by the single, “Maria,” they immediately regained a level of success as the song reached number one in the UK, the sixth time Blondie had achieved that and twenty years after its first ascent to that spot with “Heart of Glass.”
+Valentine left before writing and recording, so this was now a four-piece version of Blondie: Harry, Stein, Burke, and Destri.
+Led by the single, “Maria,” they immediately regained success as the song reached #1 in the UK, the sixth time Blondie had achieved that and twenty years after its first ascent to that spot with “Heart of Glass.”
 They embarked on their first headlining tour since the reunion.
 I saw them at Massey Hall and fell in love with them all over again.

-Debbie at this point was 54 years-old and her voice still sounded fantastic.
-The music was generally straightforward and had many of the band’s traditional elements, though the guitar was a bit tougher at times and they tilted more towards a jazz and beat sound rather than the reggae and island sounds of their last releases.
+Debbie at this point was fifty-four and her voice still sounded fantastic.
+The music was generally straightforward and included many of the band’s traditional elements, though the guitar was a bit tougher at times and they tilted more towards a jazz and beat sound rather than the reggae and island feel of their last releases.
 What was clear was the band could still put great pop songs together.
-And while Harry had some moderate success as a solo artist during the interregnum, and others such as Clem Burke had played with many other successful acts (The Romantics, Pete Townshend, Bob Dylan, Dramarama, Iggy Pop, and Joan Jett), they clearly achieved more when they were together.
+And while Harry had some moderate success as a solo artist during the interregnum, and others such as Burke had played with many other successful acts (The Romantics, Pete Townshend, Bob Dylan, Dramarama, Iggy Pop, and Joan Jett), they clearly achieved more when they were together.

-While Blondie had often utilized dance beats and had struggled with the early misnomer of being a disco band, in 2003 they released an album that unabashedly embraced dance music.
-“Good Boys” reminded me quite a bit of New Order’s music of the same period.
+While Blondie had often utilized dance beats, it had not been their sonic signature, yet they had also struggled with the misnomer of being a disco band.
+In 2003, they released an album that unabashedly embraced dance music, making the distinctions irrelevant.
+“Good Boys” reminded me quite a bit of New Order’s music of the same period (the LPs Get Ready in 2001 and Waiting for the Sirens’ Call in 2005).
 “Songs of Love” was a lovely slow tune that closed the album.

 BLondie15.jpg